ffbeast/ffbeast.github.io/docs/en/terms_of_use.md

 ## Intellectual Property

    FFBeast software is protected by copyright.
-Any unauthorized reproduction, distribution, or modification is prohibited.
+Any unauthorized reproduction, and modification is prohibited.
    Game names, logos, and trademarks shown on the website or in the software are used for illustrative purposes only.
    No affiliation, endorsement, or official partnership with the respective publishers is claimed.